pressjitsu/pj-object-cache-red/README.md

 A highly efficient, predictive and unit tested WordPress object cache backend that implements all available methods using the Redis PECL library.

+# Why is this fork better?

+- Preloads known cache keys via a single `mget()` call with lazy unserialization
+- Further microoptimized routines makes this the **fastest** Redis object cache implementation out there
+- Unit-tested with 100% effective target coverage

 ## Authors

 * Pressjitsu, Inc.